executablebooks/sphinx-panels/docs/index.rst

 =====

-In your ``conf.py`` configuration file, add ``sphinx_panels`` to your extensions list.
+In your ``conf.py`` configuration file, add ``sphinx_panels`` to your extensions list, e.g.:

-E.g.:

 .. code-block:: python